 There were times while reading this book that I felt it was unrealistic to declutter to the extreme the author discusses.
 However, since reading this book, I find myself looking at the things in my home differently.
 When I see the clutter, I automatically ask myself if I really need different things.
 When shopping I ask myself if I really need items, not just want.
 I feel most people will benefit from reading this book.

-I received a copy of this book from the publisher and Book Club Network.
+I received a copy of this book from the publisher.
 This is my honest review.